ward/run/_posts/2016-10-22-brussels-canal-run.md

 The allotted space on this side of the canal was more narrow and passing the 12 km people without zigzagging continuously was proving difficult.
 Instead, I decided to go just outside the police barriers so I could overtake people more easily.
-I could go past the barriers easy enough as there was no connection between individual barriers.
+I could go past the barriers easily enough as there was no connection between individual barriers.
 I hoped this way I could also end up avoiding the single file bottleneck to which I was now rapidly approaching.